BuildOnViction/tmn/README.md

 ```
 Usage: tmn [OPTIONS] COMMAND [ARGS]...

-  Tomo MasterNode (tmn) is a cli tool to help you run a Tomochain masternode
+  Tomo MasterNode (tmn) is a cli tool to help you run a TomoChain masternode

 Options:
   --debug       Enable debug mode